medici-tech/Obsidain-Link-Master/configs/deprecated/README.md

 # Deprecated Configuration Files

-This directory previously contained deprecated configuration files that were kept for reference.
-The remaining presets have been fully retired and removed to reduce confusion.
-Keep any future deprecated configs here temporarily, but delete them once replacements are stable.
+This directory contains presets that are no longer maintained.
+They are kept only for reference and should not be used for new runs.

+- `config_parallel_timeout.yaml` — older parallel-processing preset superseded by the active configs in `configs/`.
+Prefer `config_parallel_optimized.yaml` or tune `parallel_workers`/timeouts directly in `config.yaml`.

-**Last Updated**: 2025-11-26
+**Last Updated**: 2025-11-20